dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 [^alpha]:Which amounts to choosing `alpha` in Scikit-learn's [Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html) or [LASSO](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html)

 Model performance strongly depends on the hyperparameters provided.
-A simple example is tuning the regularization parameter in ridge regression or LASSO.[^regularization] Another more complex example is a particular visualization tool, [t-SNE].
-This tool requires (at least) three hyperparameters, and the first section in "[How to Use t-SNE Effectively][tsne-study]" is titled "Those hyperparameters really matter".
+A fairly complex example is with a particular visualization tool, [t-SNE].
+This tool requires (at least) three hyperparameters and performance depends radically on the hyperparameters.
+In fact, the first section in "[How to Use t-SNE Effectively][tsne-study]" is titled "Those hyperparameters really matter".

 [^regularization]:Performance comparison: Scikit-learn's visualization of tuning a Support Vector Machine's (SVM) regularization parameter: [Scaling the regularization parameter for SVCs][sklearn-reg]
 [tsne-study]:https://distill.pub/2016/misread-tsne/
 [sklearn-reg]:https://scikit-learn.org/stable/auto_examples/svm/plot_svm_scale_c.html
 [t-SNE]:https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html

-These hyperparameters need to be specified by the user.
-There are no good heuristics for determining what the values should be.
-Finding decent values for these hyperparameters or "hyperparameter optimization" grows more complex as the number of hyperparameters grow.

 Finding good values for these hyperparameters is critical and has an entire Scikit-Learn documentation page, "[Tuning the hyperparameters of an